 14. Flight attendants don’t have a dream job

-Contrary to what one might think, the employment of flight attendants is far from ideal.
+Contrary to what one might think, enjoying a payday as a flight attendant is far from ideal.
 Although salaries vary from airline to airline, many flight attendants are only paid when the aircraft is in flight.
 Also, despite some benefits (such as travel discounts), employees must get used to jet lag.

 13. The pilot has a lot of power

-The pilot does not just have control over the controls of his aircraft.
+The pilot does not just have control over the commands and software of his aircraft.
 He also has control over the entire aircraft.
 As a result, he or she makes the decisions in the event of a crisis (for example, handcuffing a passenger).

 12. You don’t eat very well on a plane

 If you think you are well fed when you fly well, think again!
-The food you are being served is far from healthy.
+The food you are being served and the snack you purchase are far from healthy.
 Indeed, it is filled with sugar, salt, carbohydrates, and fat.

-11. There is only one place where the carpet is found
+11. There is only one place where you can find carpet

 There is no carpet except near the entrance to the aircraft door.
-The purpose of this is to help travelers relax (much like at home) before entering the aircraft.
+The purpose of this is to help travelers channel relaxed energy (much like at home) before entering the aircraft.
 Clever, isn’t it?

 10. The weight of your luggage is important

 You must respect the weight of the luggage.
 Why?
 Why?
-Because it can simply create a counterweight problem on the plane, which can be very difficult for airport employees.
+Because it can simply create a counterweight problem on the plane.
+Airport employees already spend a lot of time loading the planes, don’t make it harder for them and longer for passengers.

 9. Do you think your job is difficult?

-If you think your job is difficult, tell yourself that the job of airport employees is probably even more difficult.
-They frequently have to work 6 days a week.
-Also, their schedules are often varied.
+If you think your job is difficult, tell yourself that airport employees frequently have to work 6 days a week.
+Also, their schedules often vary.
+What we do for a pay check.

 8. Flight attendants take a close look at you as you enter the plane

-When you enter the plane, not only do the flight attendants tell you where to sit, but they also observe you see if you need help during the flight.
-They, therefore, note passenger nervousness, disabilities, etc.
+When you enter the plane, not only do the flight attendants tell you where to sit, but they also observe to see if you will need help or treatment during the flight.
+They note passenger nervousness, disabilities, etc.

 7. Bottled water is always a good choice

 When flying, never drink tap water.
-You can easily drink coffee and tea water, but bottled water is still the most suitable for drinking.
+You can easily drink coffee and tea, but bottled water is still the most suitable option for drinking if you don’t have health insurance.

 6. Your bags are constantly checked

-Do not try to carry anything other than what is allowed in your luggage, as it is constantly checked by dogs.
+Do not try to carry anything other than what is allowed in your luggage if you don’t want to have to call your attorney as it is constantly checked by dogs.
 These animals are trained to detect narcotics and explosives.

 5. Airport employees may be carrying illegal substances

-Unlike travelers who must go through security screening, airport employees do not have to do this.
-As a result, they could be carrying several substances during their shift.
+Unlike travellers who must go through security screening, airport employees do not have to do this.
+As a result, they could be carrying and trading several substances during their shift.

 4. The numbers on the runways are extremely important